pixel

 1. Is my workplace accessible?

-For more info, email askus@unitedspinal.org and check out our Accessibility Services program for assistance in ensuring your facility is accessible to all with plan reviews, site inspections and architect/designer trainings.
+Contact our Accessibility Services program for assistance ensuring your facility is accessible to all.
+We can help with plan reviews, site inspections and tailored architect/designer training.

-2. Do my coworkers and I need disability etiquette training?
+2. Do my coworkers and I understand disability etiquette?

-United Spinal offers customized in-person and online “disability etiquette” training sessions at a reasonable cost for your company, organization, or institution.
-For more info, email askus@unitedspinal.org.
+United Spinal offers customized in-person and online Disability Etiquette training sessions at a reasonable cost for your company, organization, or institution.

-3. Is my company actively recruiting people with
+3. How can my company actively recruit people with disabilities?

 United Spinal Resources for your Abilities ERG: